 Don't lose anything!
 Teachers are responsible for returning all the items in the trunk.
 Some of the items are expensive and take time to replace.
-When a teacher receives a trunk, she will also receive an inventory list.
-She should check and make sure that everything on that list is in the trunk, and then fax the list with her signature to the museum verifying the trunks materials were complete.
-Then before returning the trunk, she should make sure that all inventoried items are in the trunk.
-If a trunk comes back to the museum without items, then the teacher who signed the inventory list is responsible for replacing the items.
+When a teacher receives a trunk, he/she will also receive an inventory list.
+He/She should check to make sure that everything on that list is in the trunk, and to let the museum know if there are any missing items.
+Then, before returning the trunk, he/she should make sure that all inventoried items are in the trunk.
+If a trunk comes back to the museum without items, the teacher who signed the inventory list is responsible for replacing the items.
 Normal wear and tear is expected and the teacher will not have to replace any worn items.

 Don't return it late - Returning the trunk in a timely manner is also important.
 Due to popularity, some trunks are completely booked.
 If a teacher returns a trunk late, then the next scheduled teacher will receive the trunk late.
 Please be considerate of your fellow teachers and return the trunks on time!

-Multiple teacher use - If there are multiple teachers at one school who want to use a trunk, we will allow them to reserve a trunk together for two three-week periods.
-Please indicate this on the reservation form under dates.
-Also list all the teachers’ names who will be using the trunk.
+Multiple teacher use - If there are multiple teachers at one school who want to use a trunk, we will allow them to reserve a trunk together for two, three-week periods.
+Please indicate this on the reservation form under your requested dates.
+Also, list all the teachers’ names who will be using the trunk, as well as the total number of students using the trunk materials.
 For obvious reasons, we cannot allow a trunk to stay at one school for more than six weeks.
-Important note: If multiple teachers are using the trunks, the teacher who faxed in the inventory list is still responsible for getting all the materials back.
-She or he might want to make sure that each teacher is passing on the trunk with all materials intact.
+Important note: If multiple teachers are using the trunks, the teacher whose name is on the reservation form is still responsible for getting all the materials back.
+He/she might want to make sure that each teacher is passing on the trunk with all materials intact.

 Home schools - Home school teachers may also reserve the trunks, but are restricted to using the trunks during December and the first of January, during the summer months, and unbooked periods.
 The reason for this is numbers.
 We can't justify sending a trunk to a home school with three students when a classroom of 30 students can’t get it.
 We will also release a trunk to a home school if the trunk hasn’t been booked for the three-week period.
 Send in the reservation form specifying the trunk and put “waiting list” on the line for dates.